 Quality education costs money.
-We know where to find more for our kids.
+School district consolidation will increase funding and decrease administrative costs.
 That means more support.
 More programs.
 More positive student outcomes.

 What we know.
 What we can do about it.